vinayprabhu/TrumpNTwitter/README.md

 Below, I study and quantify this claim in terms of numbers.

-The notebook used to reproduce these results are [here:] (https://github.com/vinayprabhu/TrumpNTwitter/blob/master/Trump%20tweets%20and%20Fox%20and%20friends.ipynb)
+The notebook used to reproduce these results are [here](https://github.com/vinayprabhu/TrumpNTwitter/blob/master/Trump%20tweets%20and%20Fox%20and%20friends.ipynb)

 TLDR plots: